naiiveprojects/GDX/README.md

 GDX uses **custom templates** for exporting projects.

-Precompiled binaries utilize `BUILD_NAME` for versioning using the format YYMMDDHH, e.g., `25033000`.
+**Precompiled Binaries** utilize `BUILD_NAME` for versioning using the format YYMMDDHH, e.g., `25033000`.

 > [!CAUTION]
-> These builds are considered bleeding-edge.
+> These builds are considered *bleeding-edge*.
 It is strongly recommended to back up your projects or use version control systems like Git.

 ## Contributing

-Contributions are welcome!
+We appreciate contributions!

 - If you encounter any **bugs** or specific **issues**, please open an [Issue](https://github.com/naiiveprojects/GDX/issues).
 - For **questions**, **ideas**, or general **suggestions**, feel free to start a [Discussion](https://github.com/naiiveprojects/GDX/discussions).
+- For substantial changes or new features, its recommended to include relevant documentation directly within the PR description.

 ---